|

 this turning, then turn left into the courtyard.
 57A is the third dwelling

 on the left.
-The parking space is in front of the Blue Garage door.
+The parking space is alongside the Grey Garage door.
 All

 parking is at your own risk.